Walt Disney Studios Motion Pictures

 Walt Disney Studios Motion Pictures is an American film distributor within the Disney Entertainment division of the Walt Disney Company.
-It handles theatrical and occasional digital distribution, marketing, and promotion for films produced and released by the Walt Disney Studios, including Walt Disney Pictures, Walt Disney Animation Studios, Pixar, Marvel Studios, Lucasfilm, 20th Century Studios, and Searchlight Pictures, though it operates its own autonomous theatrical distribution and marketing unit in the United States.
+It handles theatrical and occasional digital distribution, marketing, and promotion for films produced and acquired by the Walt Disney Studios, including Walt Disney Pictures, Walt Disney Animation Studios, Pixar, Marvel Studios, Lucasfilm, 20th Century Studios and Searchlight Pictures, though the latter unit operates its own autonomous theatrical distribution and marketing unit in the United States.
+It also handles the limited theatrical releases of documentaries from Disney Original Documentary, a division of Disney Kids & Family.

-The company was originally established by Walt Disney in 1953 as Buena Vista Film Distribution Company Inc. (later renamed Buena Vista Distribution Inc. and Buena Vista Pictures Distribution Inc.).
-It took on its current name in late 2007.
+The company was originally established by Walt Disney in 1953 as Buena Vista Film Distribution Company Inc., later renamed Buena Vista Distribution Inc. and Buena Vista Pictures Distribution Inc..
+It took on its current name in 2007.

 History

+Winkler Pictures produced and distributed Walt Disney's films from 1924 to 1925, with FBO and Universal Pictures serving as Winkler's distributor until 1928.

-Before 1953, Disney's productions were previously distributed by:
+Walt Disney Productions films were previously distributed by: